marcustyphoon/marcustyphoon/README.md

 Hi!
 I'm Marcus.
 This is my to-do list, mostly for New XKit.
 It seemed like a reasonable place to put it.

+Note: this isn't even close to up to date anymore, and thus my real to-do list is:
+- do the things
+- update my to-do list

+---

 Future project ideas:

 - [ ] keep doing fun extensions (tf2, pokes)